Internet Access

-If the cost of broadband connectivity is a challenge, families have several options from area telecoms to try to ease that challenge:
+If the cost of broadband is a challenge, families have several options for discounted service.

 Managing family technology